 Nuclear pore

-21. Known as the cell's command center, this organelle houses the cell’s genetic material and is encased by a double membrane punctuated by nuclear pores
+29. The 'control center' of the cell, this organelle contains the cell's genetic material (DNA) and is surrounded by a double membrane.

 30. Small, membrane-bound sacs that transport and store materials within the cell or between the cell and its environment, including those involved in secretion and endocytosis